raspberrypilearning/stamping-app/en/step_4.md

 `ALTERNATIVE BELOW`

 First, it's time to design the Graphical User Interface (GUI) for your stamping app.
-For your app, the GUI will include the main design area of the window where the user will create their picture or pattern and a menu with the pictures or patterns to be used as a stamp and buttons to control how the stamps look.
+The GUI will include the design area where the user will create their image, and a menu with the picture or pattern sprite to be used as a stamp and buttons to control how the stamps look.

 --- task ---
 Design your interface.